javaidiqbal11/GenImage/Readme.md

 # GenImage: A Million-Scale Benchmark for Detecting AI-Generated Image [[Homepage]](https://genimage-dataset.github.io/)
 **Mingjian Zhu, Hanting Chen, Qiangyu Yan, Xudong Huang, Guanyu Lin, Wei Li, Zhijun Tu, Hailin Hu, Jie Hu, Yunhe Wang**

+**:star:News [20240315]: We are uploading the dataset to Google Drive.
+This process may last a week.**

 **:star:News: We have recently released a paper, which proposes a detector named GenDet for AI-generated image detection!** https://arxiv.org/abs/2312.08880